checkcheckzz/coding-questions/README.md

 Total Number (not including the problem in the special topics): about 183 (127 done).

 Although I try to execute every program, bugs may still exist because the test cases are not enough.
 Welcome to find bugs.
 The solution may not be optimal, welcome to give your advice.
+I don't write too many comments to explain every function.

 By default, the time complexity is the worst time and space complexity does not include stack space.